 An industrial backward inclined fan involves simple flat backward inclined blades, hence their name, and these do not interfere with the airflow.
 This blade design offers a low noise level and is typically very energy efficient.
-You will find backward inclined fans being used for clean air and high-temperature applications.
+You will find backward-inclined fans being used for clean air and high-temperature applications.

 An industrial cooling fan is an axial type of fan, capable of moving large volumes of air for a spot or general cooling made of heavy and durable materials.
 They work on the principle of high air volume and low speed to deliver a continuous amount of cool air.

 Industrial cooling fans are designed to cool people and equipment in construction projects, warehouses, and assembly operations.
-Their main concern is reducing the potential stress on workers that are frequently exposed to high-temperature conditions within the workplace.
+Their main concern is reducing the potential stress on workers who are frequently exposed to high-temperature conditions within the workplace.

 Forward Curved Fans

-An industrial forward-curved fan, commonly known as squirrel cage fans, is used for residential and light commercial HVAC equipment.
+An industrial forward-curved fan, commonly known as a squirrel cage fan, is used for residential and light commercial HVAC equipment.
 Their housing contains a forward curved impeller which converts high-velocity air, leaving the tips of the impeller blade with a lower velocity static force to direct the airflow to the outlet.

 They will likely have a house type that is referred to as a scroll, sirocco, or volute.
-These forward-curved impellers are installed in a scroll housing and are suited to low to medium static applications.
+These forward-curved impellers are installed in a scroll housing and are suited to low to medium-static applications.

 Radial Blade Fans

 An industrial radial blade fan contains 6-12 flat blades that extend radially from the hub of the fan.
 These blades are narrow, heavy, and deep to help enable the avoidance of dust or sticky material accumulation on the blades.